 Why Boring Storage Usually Wins

 The most reliable SQL Server environments I see are usually conservative.
 Their layouts are stable.
-Their growth patterns are deliberate. exceptions are limited.
+Their growth patterns are deliberate.
+Exceptions are limited.
+That stability reduces noise, makes patterns easier to spot, and keeps surprises to a minimum.

-TempDB: Where the Real Cost Shows Up
+TempDB Is Where the Real Cost Shows Up

 I treat TempDB as a first-class workload.
 That means using multiple data files of equal size, assigning a realistic initial size, using fixed growth increments, and placing it on storage that can keep up with the workload.